-Earlier this month, Tethr, Kustomer and Challenger hosted the largest virtual customer experience summit of the year.
+Earlier this month, Tethr, Kustomer, and Challenger hosted the largest virtual customer experience summit of the year; the 2020 Customer Experience Summit.
 Some of the best thought leaders in CX gathered to share their insights on the importance of continuing to provide an outstanding customer experience, despite the current state of the world.

 Strategic guidance and actionable insights were emphasized during the conversations.
 Speakers handed over strategies that organizations could immediately take back to the workplace.